Using Neither … nor, neither of and etc… Please follow the list for detailed expressions and examples;

 - I can not speak neither Spanish nor French.

-1.Neither is used as a determiner before a singular noun.
+1.Neither is used as a determiner before a singular countable noun.
+The verb is always singular.

 Neither + singular noun ( as a determiner)